-Appendix
+A Appendix

-A.1.
-Notes on regularizers
+A.1 Notes on regularizers

-L_0 minimization

-Minimizing sparseness in the L_1 sense is not the only possible choice.
-One natural alternative is the L_0 norm, which minimizes the total number of active neurons (the total number of nonzero activities c{ij}) rather than the total number of spikes.
-Although this constraint also seems biologically sensible, it leads to a computationally intractable (NP-complete) combinatorial problem (Donoho and Elad, 2003); moreover, in many cases it leads to the same solution as the minimum L_1 solution (Li et al., 2004), particularly in the presence of a noise model.
-We therefore consider only the L_1 solution here.
+$L_0$ minimization: Minimizing sparseness in the $L_1$ sense is not the only possible choice.
+One natural alternative is the $L_0$ norm, which minimizes the total number of active neurons-the total number of nonzero activities $c{ij}$ -rather than the total number of spikes.
+Although this constraint also seems biologically sensible, it leads to a computationally intractable (NPcomplete) combinatorial problem (Donoho and Elad, 2003); moreover, in many cases it leads to the same solution as the minimum $L_1$ solution (Li et al., 2004), particularly in the presence of a noise model.
+We therefore consider only the $L_1$ solution here.

-Conditioning of dense representation

-From Equation 15 it is clear that the uniqueness of the solution depends on the invertibility and condition number (ratio of largest to smallest singular values) of D, whose columns $\mathbf{d}{ij} = \mathbf{h}i \mathbf{q}j$ depend in turn on both the filters \mathbf{h}i and the source elements \mathbf{q}j .
-In particular, if there is no filter \mathbf{h}i , as in the usual formulation of source separation, the columns of D are identical, and the solution is therefore degenerate.
-The greater the difference between the filtered copies of the sources (the columns of D), the smaller the condition number of D and the more numerically stable the problem.
+Conditioning of dense representation: From Eq.
+11 it is clear that the uniqueness of the solution depends on the invertibility and condition number (ratio of largest to smallest singular values) of D, whose columns $d{ij} = h_i q_j$ depend in turn on both the filters $h_i$ and the source elements $q_j$ .
+In particular, if there is no filter $h_i$ , as in the usual formulation of source separation, then the columns of D are identical, and the solution is therefore degenerate.
+The greater the difference between the filtered copies of the sources-the columns of D and the more numerically stable the problem.

-Probabilistic interpretation of regularizers

-Interpreted probabilistically, the regularizers on neural representations (Eqs.
-14 and 15) correspond to maximum likelihood estimates using different a priori assumptions about the processes generating the stimuli, whose estimates are represented as the neural activities participating in a representation (Fig. 1D).
-The pseudoinverse assumes that the underlying causes represented by the activities c{ii} were drawn from a Gaussian distribution, whereas the sparseness regularizer assumes instead a Laplacian distribution: $p(c{ii}) \propto e^{-|c{ij}|}$.
-Because a Laplacian distribution has more elements very close to (and very far from) zero than does a Gaussian with the same variance, it corresponds to a sparser description in terms of c{ii} .
-Note that without a noise term, the maximum likelihood estimates using any prior yield perfect (zero reconstruction error) representations of the stimulus; the prior here is on the distribution of the underlying causes represented by the coefficients c{ii} , rather than on the distribution of reconstruction errors (as for example in robust fitting methods).
+Probabilistic interpretation of regularizers: Interpreted probabilistically, the regularizers on neural representations (Eqs.
+10 and 11) correspond to maximum likelihood estimates using different a priori assumptions about the processes generating the stimuli, whose estimates are represented as the neural activities participating in a representation (Figure 1D).
+The pseudoinverse assumes that the underlying causes represented by the activities $c{ii}$ were drawn from a Gaussian distribution, while the sparseness regularizer assumes instead a Laplacian distribution, $p(c{ij}) \propto e^{-|c{ij}|}$ .
+Because a Laplacian distribution has more elements very close to (and very far from) zero than does a Gaussian with the same variance, it corresponds to a sparser description in terms of $c{ij}$ .
+Note that without a noise term, the maximum likelihood estimates using any prior yields perfect (zero reconstruction error) representations of the stimulus; the prior here is on the distribution of the underlying causes represented by the coefficients $c{ij}$ , rather than on the distribution of reconstruction errors (as for example in robust fitting methods.)
 Only when a noise term is added (Eq.
-1) do the neuronal activities c{ii} cease to represent the stimulus perfectly.
+1) do the neuronal activities $c{ij}$ cease to represent the stimulus perfectly.

-A.2.
-Asymmetry of sparse representations
+A.2 Asymmetry of sparse representations

-Why does an overcomplete sparse representation predict an asymmetry between encoding and decoding (see Results, Linear decoding and nonlinear encoding)?
+Why does an overcomplete sparse representation predict an asymmetry between encoding and decoding (Section 3.4.2)?
 To understand this, let us begin by considering the more familiar case of a complete (but not overcomplete) orthonormal representation, such as a Fourier or ripple basis.
 In this case, there is perfect symmetry between the encoding and decoding transformations.
-(These transformations are referred to as "analysis" and "synthesis" in the wavelet literature.)
-That is, if the columns of D in the decoding equation $\mathbf{y} = \mathbf{Dc}$ (Eq.
-13) are orthonormal, the inverse (encoding) transformation is given by $\mathbf{c} = \mathbf{D}^T \mathbf{y}$, where we have used the fact that the inverse of an orthonormal matrix is its transpose, $\mathbf{D}^T = \mathbf{D}^{-1}$.
-In this case, the encoding and decoding filters (the rows and columns of D) are identical.
+(These transformations are referred to as analysis and synthesis in the wavelet literature.)
+That is, if the columns of D in the decoding equation y = Dc (Eq.
+9) are orthonormal, then the inverse (encoding) transformation is given by $\mathbf{c} = \mathbf{D}^T \mathbf{y}$ , where we have used the fact that the inverse of an orthonormal matrix is its transpose, $\mathbf{D}^T = \mathbf{D}^{-1}$ .
+In this case, the encoding and decoding filters-the rows and columns of D-are identical.
 This explains the familiar symmetry between the forward and inverse Fourier transform, in which the rows and columns of D are sinusoids.